-This sapling further grew into small plant with the establishment of the Directorate of Legal Services in the State, Vide Notification dated 17.6.1991 issued by the President of India.
+This sapling further grew into small plant with the establishment of the Directorate of Legal Services in the State, Vide Notification dated 17.6.1991.
 At that time, the Legal Services Institution of the state was headed by Director Legal Services, in the rank of Additional District & Sessions Judge.
 Vide order dated 16.12.1992, Sh.
 B.C.
 Rajput, the then Additional Legal Remembrancer and Joint Secretary to Government of Punjab, was appointed as Director, Legal Services, Punjab and was given the powers of Head of Department.
 Besides Director, there were two posts of Additional Director, Legal Services, Punjab, having its seats at Patiala and Jalandhar.
 Vide order dated 19.09.1996, the said two posts of Jalandhar and Patiala were abolished and in their place, same two posts were created in the office of Director Legal Services, Punjab.

 This plant finally grew into tree on 04.10.1996 with the establishment of Legal Services Authority for the State of Punjab.
 Similarly, Vide Notification dated 18.11.1996, District Legal Services Authorities were constituted for every District in the State of Punjab, with District and Sessions Judge as its Chairman.
 Similarly, Vide Notification dated 11.12.1996, Sub-Divisional Legal Services Committees were constituted for every Sub-Division in the State of Punjab, with Senior Civil Judge operating in the Sub-Division as its Ex-Officio Chairman.
 Vide Notification dated 15.07.1998, all assets and liabilities of the Directorate, Legal Services, Punjab, were transferred to the Legal Services Authority for the State of Punjab.
 Consequent thereupon, the State Legal Services Authority Rules, 1996, came in existence.
 In the 6th All India Meet held at Kochi, Kerala on 17.02.2007 and 18.02.2007, it was resolved to appoint Full Time Secretary in all the District Legal Services Authorities in the State of Punjab.
 Consequent thereupon, the Punjab Council of Ministers Vide its Meeting dated 07.06.2012 sanctioned the independent posts of Secretaries, District Legal Services Authorities in the rank of Civil Judge (Senior Division) to look after the work of legal services in each District.